hannahkwarren/tea-society/README.md

 # README

 Tea Society is a mini project provided during Mod 4 of the Turing School of Software and Design.
-It's framed as take-home challenge practice for our upcoming interviews.
+It's framed as take-home challenge practice for our upcoming job interviews.

-You can use this API (no front end is built out currently) to create a tea subscription for a customer, cancel a customer's subscription, and get all of a specified customer's subscriptions.
+This API (no front end is built out currently) supports creating a tea subscription for a customer, cancelling a customer's subscription by changing the status to inactive, and getting all of a specified customer's subscriptions (inactive and active).

 It's a local application only, and is not deployed publicly.